Buildings and architecture of Brighton and Hove: Georgian and Regency periods

 The first development outside the four-street boundary of the ancient village was in 1771–72, when North Row (soon renamed Marlborough Place) was built on the west side of the open land.
 Some tarred cobble-fronted buildings survive there.
-At the same time, inns were becoming established as fashionable venues: the Castle (demolished) and the Old Ship both had "uncommonly large and expensive" assembly rooms for dancing and high-class socialising.
+At the same time, inns were becoming established as fashionable venues: the Castle (demolished) and the Old Ship both had large assembly rooms for dancing and high-class socialising.
 The Castle's assembly rooms of 1754 were redesigned by John Crunden in 1776 in Classical style; in 1761 Robert Golden designed Palladian-style rooms for the Old Ship, later redecorated in a "[Robert] Adamish" style after Crunden's work at the Castle.
 Robert Adam himself redesigned Marlborough House in 1786–87: with its elegant Neo-Palladian façade and "spatially arresting interior", it has been called the finest house of its era in the city.
-Coaching inns became important in the late 18th century: there were many on North Street, but the only survivor is the former Clarence Hotel (closed 1972; now Clarence House), a four-storey building of "Classical severity".
-It had stables for 50 horses to the rear.
+Coaching inns became important in the late 18th century—there were many on North Street, but the only survivor is the former Clarence Hotel.

 The Prince Regent visited Brighton regularly from 1783 and soon wanted a house.
 A building near the Castle Inn was found, and Henry Holland extended it in "a stilted Classical style" in 1786–87.
 The Royal Marine Pavilion, as it was called before its present name (the Royal Pavilion) was adopted, became increasingly important in the growing town as it became the centre of activities for the Prince and his entourage—and the focal point for his regularly changing architectural tastes.
 Holland revamped the building in 1801–04 in a Chinese style, and the French-inspired interior was changed as well.
 Meanwhile, William Porden added a "monumental" complex of stables (now the Brighton Dome complex) to the west in 1804–08, in an Indian style.
 James Wyatt and later John Nash were then commissioned to alter the building again; Nash's work, finished in 1823, gave the building its present opulent Indo-Saracenic Revival/Orientalist appearance.